Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes

 \textbf{Related literature:} This article contributes to different branches of literature.
-Concerning its theoretical contribution, our work contributes to the literature on MTE by extending the MTE framework of \citet{heckman1999, Heckman2005}, \citet{Heckman2006}, and \citet{carneirolee2009} to a setting with right-censored data.\footnote{The MTE framework has also been extended to settings with sample selection \citep{Bartalotti2021}, misclassified treatment variables \citep{Acerenza2021,Possebom2022}, discrete instrumental variables \citep{Brinch2017,Mogstad2017,Acerenza2022}, and possibly invalid instruments \citep{Mourifie2020}.} We also contribute to the literature on duration outcomes; see, e.g., \cite{Khan2009}, \citet{Frandsen2015}, \cite{tchetgen2015instrumental}, \citet{Santanna2016, Santanna2021}, \cite{Beyhum2022}, \cite{Delgado2022}.
+Concerning its theoretical contribution, our work contributes to the literature on MTE by extending the MTE framework of \citet{Heckman2006} and \citet{carneirolee2009} to a setting with right-censored data.
+We also contribute to the literature on duration outcomes; see, e.g., \citet{Frandsen2015}, \citet{tchetgen2015instrumental}, \citet{Santanna2021}, \citet{Delgado2022}.
 None of these papers consider MTE-type parameters as we do.
-Among these, the closest work to ours is \cite{Frandsen2015}, which considers the case where the censoring variable is observed and shows how one can identify distributional and quantile local treatment effects, assuming that censoring is exogenous.
+Among these, the closest work to ours is \citet{Frandsen2015}, which considers the case where the censoring variable is observed and shows how one can identify distributional and quantile local treatment effects, assuming that censoring is exogenous.
 Our results can be interpreted as an extension of \citet{Frandsen2015} to the MTE framework, possibly allowing for endogenous censoring.

-Concerning its empirical contribution, our work is inserted in the literature about the effect of fines and community service sentences on future criminal behavior; see, e.g., \cite{Huttunen2020}, \cite{Giles2021}, \cite{Klaassen2021}, \cite{Possebom2022}, and \cite{Lieberman2023}.\footnote{This literature focuses on non-incarceration punishments for individuals who are already being prosecuted.
-The reader who is interested in the effect of alternative solutions to prosecution may check the recent work developed by \citet{Agan2021,ShemTov2024}.
-The reader who is interested in the effect of incarceration may check the recent work developed by \citet{Rose2021,Humphries2023,Kamat2023}.} They all focus on binary variables indicating recidivism within a pre-specified period.
-Within these, as we build on his dataset, \cite{Possebom2022} is the closest to ours.
-However, his focus is very different from ours, and he does not handle duration outcomes as we do.
+Concerning its empirical contribution, our work is inserted in the literature about the effect of fines and community service sentences on future criminal behavior; see, e.g., \citet{Huttunen2020}, \citet{Giles2021}, \citet{Possebom2022}, and \citet{Lieberman2023}.\footnote{This literature focuses on non-incarceration punishments for individuals who are already being prosecuted.
+The reader who is interested in the effect of alternative solutions to prosecution may check the recent work developed by \citet{Agan2021} and \citet{ShemTov2024}.
+Readers interested in incarceration's effect may check the recent work of \citet{Rose2021}, \citet{Humphries2023} and \citet{Kamat2023}.} They all focus on binary variables indicating recidivism within a pre-specified period.
+Within these, as we build on his dataset, \citet{Possebom2022} is the closest to ours.
+However, his focus differs greatly from ours, and he does not handle duration outcomes as we do.